Antynea/grub-btrfs/README.md

 ##### BTC donation address: `1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt`
 ##
 ### Description

-grub-btrfs, Include btrfs snapshots at boot options.
-(Grub menu)
+improves Grub by adding "btrfs snapshots" to the Grub menu.

+You can start your system on a "snapshot" from the Grub menu.

+Supports manual snapshots, snapper ...
 ##
 ### What does grub-btrfs v4.xx do :

-Simple rollback using snapshots you made previously.

 * Automatically List snapshots existing on root partition (btrfs).

 * Automatically Detect if "/boot" is in separate partition.

 * Automatically Detect kernel, initramfs and intel microcode in "/boot" directory on snapshots.

-* Automatically Create corresponding "menuentry" in grub.cfg , which ensures a very easy rollback.
+* Automatically Create corresponding "menuentry" in `grub.cfg`

 * Automatically detect snapper and use snapper's snapshot description if available.

-* Automatically generate grub.cfg if you use the provided systemd service.
+* Automatically generate `grub.cfg` if you use the provided systemd service.
 ##
 ### Installation :
 * Copy `41_snapshots-btrfs` to `/etc/grub.d/`. (make sure the permissions are 755)